 In straight forward matters where:

 The exact cost will depend on the individual circumstances of the matter.
-For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
+For example, if there is one beneficiary and no property involved and we are asked only to apply for grant of probate, costs will be at the lower end of the range.

-If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.
+If there are multiple beneficiaries, a property and multiple bank accounts or we are asked to not only apply for grant of probate but also to encash the assets and deal with distribution, costs will be at the higher end of the price range.

 Our fee assumes that: